-Enterprise Content Management: How Does AEM Stack Up?
+Enterprise Content Management: How Does Adobe Experience Manager Compare?

-I was talking to a client the other day about why they chose Adobe Experience Manager (AEM) for their business.
-This particular company initially purchased AEM shortly after it was purchased by Adobe, back in 2010.
+I was talking to a client the other day about why they chose Adobe Experience Manager for their business.
+This particular company initially purchased Adobe Experience Manager shortly after it was purchased by Adobe, back in 2010.
 He said that one of the reasons they’d chosen it, after comparing it to a number of other options, was because he trusted Adobe to continue to invest in the product and innovate with it.

-So, that begged the question — how does AEM stack up to its competition today?
+So, that begged the question — how does Adobe Experience Manager stack up to its competition today?

 There are a number of resources available to help evaluate various content management systems (CMS) that were developed especially for enterprise companies (Adobe calls these platforms WEMs – Web Experience Management systems, but that’s a conversation for another day).
-Forrester, Gartner, and W3Techs all track usage data and do analysis on AEM’s current standing in the marketplace.
+Forrester, Gartner, and W3Techs all track usage data and do analysis on Adobe Experience Manager’s current standing in the marketplace.

 Current offering, strategy, and market presence mark Adobe a leader, says Forrester.